gc-js/DePS/README.md

 It is worth noting that
  in our implementation we represent training samples in a slightly different format (i.e. peptide stored in a csv file and spectrums stored in mgf files).
- We also include a script for converting the file format (data_format_converter.py in DeepNovoV2 branch).
+ We also include a script for converting the file format (data_format_converter.py in DePS branch).

 ## usage
 first build cython modules